hafizulwanandaputra/pectk-simklinik/README.md

         './Screenshot.png'
     ];
   ```
-- If the PWA located in subfolder, add the subfolder in the `start_url` and `src` values in `manifest.json` and values of `CACHE_URLS` in `public/service-worker.js`.
+- If the PWA located in subfolder, add the subfolder in the `start_url` and `src` values in `manifest.json`.
 You need to clear the browser's cache to apply these settings.

 To set up PWA application: